HaoboGu/rmk/README.md

 ## Minimum Supported Rust Version (MSRV)

-This crate requires stable Rust 1.77 and up.
-Versions before 1.77 should work, but not tested.
+This crate uses latest stable.
+Other versions may work, but they're not tested.

 ## License